MicrosoftLearning/AI-102-AIEngineer/Instructions/22-azure-search.md

 The solution you will create for Margie's Travel requires the following resources in your Azure subscription:

-- An **Azure Cognitive Search** resource, which will manage indexing and querying.
+- An **Azure AI Search** resource, which will manage indexing and querying.
 - An **Azure AI Services** resource, which provides AI services for skills that your search solution can use to enrich the data in the data source with AI-generated insights.
 - A **Storage account** with a blob container in which the documents to be searched are stored.

-> **Important**: Your Azure Cognitive Search and Azure AI Services resources must be in the same location!
+> **Important**: Your Azure AI Search and Azure AI Services resources must be in the same location!

-### Create an Azure Cognitive Search resource
+### Create an Azure AI Search resource

 1. In a web browser, open the Azure portal at `https://portal.azure.com`, and sign in using the Microsoft account associated with your Azure subscription.
-2. Select the **&#65291;Create a resource** button, search for *search*, and create an **Azure Cognitive Search** resource with the following settings:
+2. Select the **&#65291;Create a resource** button, search for *search*, and create an **Azure AI Search** resource with the following settings:
     - **Subscription**: *Your Azure subscription*
     - **Resource group**: *Create a new resource group (if you are using a restricted subscription, you may not have permission to create a new resource group - use the one provided)*
     - **Service name**: *Enter a unique name*
-    - **Location**: *Select a location - note that your Azure Cognitive Search and Azure AI Services resources must be in the same location*
+    - **Location**: *Select a location - note that your Azure AI Search and Azure AI Services resources must be in the same location*
     - **Pricing tier**: Basic

 3. Wait for deployment to complete, and then go to the deployed resource.
-4. Review the **Overview** page on the blade for your Azure Cognitive Search resource in the Azure portal.
+4. Review the **Overview** page on the blade for your Azure AI Search resource in the Azure portal.
 Here, you can use a visual interface to create, test, manage, and monitor the various components of a search solution; including data sources, indexes, indexers, and skillsets.

 ### Create an Azure AI Services resource